-Although Google encrypts your files, they are still not completely private.
+Although Google Drive encrypts your files, they are still not completely private.
 In their privacy statement, they admit that your documents could be accessed by Google in special circumstances, for example, if required by law enforcement agencies.

 Google’s privacy agreement also states that they have a worldwide license to “use, host, store, reproduce, modify, create derivative works […], communicate, publish, publicly perform, publicly display and distribute” your documents uploaded on Google Drive.

 They also state that, by using Google services, you agree to share your data with unspecified third parties that “Google works with.”
 Such vague statements leave a lot of freedom for interpretation and show that what’s stored on Google Drive is essentially Google’s property.

 Google Drive allows you to quickly give viewing, editing or commenting permissions to your friends and colleagues.
 However, that presents even more privacy risks because these documents lack some basic security measures.
 It’s difficult to track what happens with your shared documents as anyone with editing permissions can easily share the document with anyone else.

 You can amend sharing permissions by going to advanced settings.
 However, you won’t be notified if someone has shared your document, so you will have to keep an eye on who currently has access to it.
 What’s even worse is that if you make your documents public, anyone will be able to find them by simply using Google search.